 Briefly, the spoon theory uses spoons to objectively quantify energy.
 Unlike healthy people who have limitless amounts of energy (or, no spoons), we chronic illness warriors, only have a certain amount of it that doesn’t regenerate quickly.

-Explaining what it's like to live with an autoimmune condition
+Explaining life with an autoimmune condition

 Christine and her friend were sitting in a diner and, as I am sure you have experienced, her concerned friend asked, “What is it like to have Lupus?”
 (Shameless plug: I’ve written an article on the subject, if you’re interested!)
 At that second, Christine was at a loss.
 How would she explain Lupus to a healthy, able-bodied person who has no physical limitations?
 It came to her: spoons!